After someone dies there are a great many people to tell, procedures to follow and things to arrange.Read More

 A great place to start is by registering with Birmingham Carers Hub.
 It’s free and once you are registered you can access a range of free support and services tailored to your needs.
 Have a scroll and take a look at the information available to Parent Carers and how to get in touch.

 If you care for a child with a disability, Birmingham Children’s Trust will consider your own needs as part of the family assessment or if your child meets a specific criteria you may be able request a separate assessment by contacting the Disabled Children Social Care Team on: 0121 303 1888.

-Forward Carers funds a number of partner organisations to work closely with Birmingham Carers Hub.
-For specialist Parent Carer Support, Midland Mencap offers a wide range of information, advice and support.
+Midland Mencap is a Birmingham Carers Hub Delivery Partner providing specialist Parent Carer Support, as well as a wide range of information, advice and support.